jefftranter/6809/sbc/mondeb/README.md

 attains its greatest value when interspersed with several other commands on a composite input line creating delays between the commands.
-For example, the following could be used to send three characters to an ACIA controlled remote terminal at 256 millisecond :
+For example, the following could be used to send three characters to an ACIA controlled remote terminal at 256 millisecond intervals:

 *SET 7F45 30;DELAY 100;SET 7F45 31;DELAY 100;SET 7F45 32